George Walton Academy

 All students are required to take the SAT as a part of GWA graduation requirements.
-The average SAT score for 2012 is 1730.
+The average SAT score for 2012 was 1730.

 100% of George Walton Academy graduates have been accepted into a college or university.
 A large majority of our graduates are eligible for scholarships.
-The Class of 2012 received more than $3 million in scholarship offers in addition to the HOPE scholarship.
+The 78 members of the Class of 2013 received more than $3.9 million in scholarship offers in addition to the HOPE and Zell Miller scholarships.

 School Meal Program

 Hot, nutritious meals are served each day in the George Walton cafeteria.
 The cafeteria is managed by SAGE Dining Services.
 SAGE cooks meals from scratch, using fresh, wholesome ingredients.
 SAGE does not serve peanuts, tree nuts or nut oils to school- age children.
 Nut oils are not used in the cooking process.